 Mount Vernon Hotel Garden

 A walk through the garden takes the visitor out of the bustle of the city into a quiet, beautifully ordered oasis of shrubs, plants, and flowers.
 The garden is open to visitors to the Mt.
-Vernon Hotel Museum and is available for rent for functions such as weddings and receptions, either independently or with the Abigail Adams Auditorium.
+Vernon Hotel Museum.

 In 1924, when The Colonial Dames of America bought the “Teller Mansion” from the Standard Gas and Light Company to use as its headquarters, the house was surrounded by gas storage tanks.
 There was no trace of the early 19th-century garden, orchard, or trotting course that guests visiting the Mount Vernon Hotel between 1826 and 1833 enjoyed.